 Does your jaw seem to make clicking sounds or do you feel popping sensations when you open or close your mouth?
 If you experience this sensation, you should alert your oral health professional as soon as possible.
 To determine the underlying cause of this symptom, a physical examination with diagnostics is necessary.
 This symptom might be a side effect of an injury to the face or the development of an issue with the temporomandibular joints (TMJs).

 The only way to determine the type of treatment you might require is to schedule an appointment with an oral health professional who performs orthognathic (jaw) surgeries.
-While not all persons will need jaw surgery, this type of treatment might be necessary in the event of a traumatic facial injury or the development of a problem with jaw alignment or the TMJs.
+While not all persons will need jaw surgery, this type of treatment might be necessary for the event of a traumatic facial injury or the development of a problem with jaw alignment or the TMJs.

 An oral and maxillofacial surgeon (OMS) is a specialist who performs a number of oral health services including jaw surgeries.
 Oral surgeons must receive advanced education, training, and testing in addition to their DDS to practice as a specialist.